lopatnov/shared-worker-issue-demo/README.md

 Even with the same text, it creates different shared workers.
 I can use import script, but still shared workers will be different

-Try to import worker from another, from GitHub server, with `importScript` function.
-It will be CORS issue.
+Try to import worker from another, from GitHub server, with `importScripts()` function.
+It can be CORS issue.
+Workers from different blobs still will be different.

+So I need equal Blobs in different tabs or Blobs with the same text should be equal.